zhuoqiang/goslate/README.rst

 Concurrent Querying
 ====================

 It is not necessary to roll your own multi-thread solution to speed up massive translation.
-Goslate already done it for you.
-It utilizes ``concurrent.futures`` for concurent querying.
+Goslate has already done it for you.
+It utilizes ``concurrent.futures`` for concurrent querying.
 The max worker number is 120 by default.

 The worker number could be changed as following: